How’s the status quo at many airlines?

 To meet your audience, you have to provide information on a device that is always at hand — their mobile.

 People are more and more used to accessing everything via apps on their mobile.
 News apps, banking apps, taxi apps, you name it — everything on mobiles.
 And that’s precisely why employees no longer understand why this shouldn’t be possible with enterprise solutions.

 If you don’t meet that demand, very quickly, your IT will have the label of a department providing outdated solutions, which are hard to use.

 Driving a KPI culture

 If you want to drive a KPI culture.
 If you want your employees to make decisions based on KPIs — based on facts — you have to make it as easy as possible for them to access this information.
-Again, mobile solutions are the approach to achieve this goal.
+Again, mobile solutions are the approach to achieving this goal.

-If employees can’t access this information or if they consider the way of accessing the information as too complicated, they will rapidly stop to consume the information.
+If employees can’t access this information or if they consider the way of accessing the information as too complicated, they will rapidly stop consuming the information.
 Accordingly, this would have a substantial negative impact on business decisions and a — from my point of view — rich KPI culture, which is inevitable.